ayushgoel24/ayushgoel24.github.io/content/featured/sde/AmazonWebServices/index.md

   - /augmented_reality.gif
 ---

-- Integrated EventBridge to receive events from downstream systems and route the events based on some rule to a target Simple Queue Service (SQS).<br/><br/>
+- Formulated and launched an event-driven microservice architecture using AWS EventBridge, intercepting and routing events seamlessly from downstream systems to target SQS queues.<br/><br/>

+- The strategic architectural enhancement led to a 25% reduction in API calls, boosting system efficiency by 30%.<br/><br/>

-- Used CloudWatch metrics to monitor the health of the various SQSs and notify on critical events.
+- Incorporated CloudWatch metrics for real-time monitoring of the health and performance of various SQS instances, guaranteeing proactive notifications and rapid responses to critical system events.